Finsler perturbation with nondense geodesics with irrational directions: Introduction

 \section{Introduction}

-Let $M$ be a closed smooth manifold and $\tilde{M}$ its universal cover.
-A geodesics $\gamma$ in $\tilde{M}$ is called \textit{minimal} if it realizes the distance between any two points $p,q\in\gamma$.
+Let $M$ be a closed smooth manifold with universal cover $\tilde{M}$.
+A geodesic $\gamma$ in $\tilde{M}$ is called \textit{minimal} if it realizes the distance between any two points $p,q\in\gamma$.
 If all geodesics in $\tilde{M}$ are minimal, then we say $M$ \textit{has no conjugate points}.
-In 1940s, Hedlund and Morse \cite{HM} asked the following question: Are Riemannian tori without conjugate points flat?
-Hopf \cite{Hp} gave a positive answer in the 2-dimensional case and conjectured that such rigidity also holds for all dimensions.
-After that many other people studied this problem under various assumptions, see e.g. \cite{CK}.
-In 1994, almost half a century after Hopf's result, Burago and Ivanov \cite{BI94} successfully proved Hopf's conjecture.
+In the 1940s, Hedlund and Morse \cite{HM} asked the following question: are Riemannian tori without conjugate points flat?
+A few years later, E. Hopf \cite{Hp} gave a positive answer in the 2-dimensional case and as it often happens, the higher dimensional version is now known as the E. Hopf Conjecture, though seemingly Hopf never conjectured that and it apparently goes back to Hedlund and Morse.
+After Hopf's result, many other people studied this problem under various assumptions, see e.g. \cite{CK}.
+Finally, in 1994, almost half a century after Hopf's result, the conjecture has been proven in \cite{BI94}.

-However, if we turn our attention to Finsler manifolds, we will find a different world.
-A non-flat Finsler tori with conjugates points can be constructed by making symplectic (contact) perturbation on the Euclidean torus \cite{K} or as some metric of revolution \cite{Z}.
-Moreover, any sufficiently small disc with a Finsler metric can be locally isometrically embedded into some Finsler torus without conjugate points \cite{C2}.
-This means the local structure of such tori is totally flexible.
+However, as we turn our attention to Finsler manifolds, we find a different world.
+Non-flat Finsler tori without conjugate points can be constructed by making symplectic (contact) perturbations of flat Riemannian metrics \cite{K} or as some metrics of revolution \cite{Z}.
+Moreover, any sufficiently small region in any Finsler surface can be isometrically embedded into some Finsler 2-torus without conjugate points \cite{C2}.
+This means the local structure of such tori is totally flexible, contrary to the rigidity suggested in the Hopf Conjecture.

-Nevertheless, it is still an open question if the geodesic flow on any Finsler torus without conjugate points is smoothly conjugate to that on some flat Finsler torus.
-This question is more or less equivalent to the smoothness of the Heber foliation \cite{Hb}, and even in Riemannian case in is equivalent to E. Hopf's conjecture.
-Thus it is an analog of this conjecture in the Finsler case.

-The Heber foliation exists for every Finsler torus without conjugate points.
-There are two reasons why this foliation may not be smoothly equivalent.
-(1) There may be one individual torus where the dynamics is not smoothly conjugate to a linear flow or (2) transversely, the tori behave in a non-smooth way.
-The possibility of existence of either of the situation is known so far.
+A more reasonable analog of the Hopf Conjecture in the Finsler setting is that the geodesic flow on any Finsler torus without conjugate points is smoothly conjugate to that on some flat Finsler torus.
+This conjecture is still open and it is equivalent to the Hopf Conjecture in the Riemannian setting \cite{CK}.
+Up to a time change, this conjecture is equivalent to the smoothness of the Heber foliation \cite{Hb} for Finsler tori without conjugate points.
+There are two possible reasons why Heber foliation may fail to be smooth: (1) There may be one individual leaf on which the dynamics is not smoothly conjugate to a linear flow, or (2) The leaves are smooth but they behave in a non-smooth way in the transverse direction.
+The possibility of neither situation is known so far.
 In this paper we are trying to approach some understanding of situation (1).